badu/stroo/README.md

 stroo will use the template (relative path in the example `json_marshal.tmpl` and `json_unmarshal.tmpl`) to generate the files indicated as output, in the same package with the struct declaration.

-This repository contains code taken (and modified) from [internal go tools](golang.org/x/tools/go/analysis/internal/checker) because the package is internal and cannot be imported.

-Thank you good authors!

 ## Install

 As usual, install like any other Go tool.